AzimKorkmaz/ParaBankProject_Cucumber/README.md

 ✅ Expected: The updated information must be successfully saved, a confirmation message must be displayed and this information must be correctly displayed when the user logs in again.

-✅ Actual: The user updated the information, the system displayed a success message and the information was displayed correctly on the next login.
+❌ Actual: When the user wanted to change any of his/her information, for example, even if he/she entered numbers or special characters in the surname, the system accepted this information. therefore a bug ticket was created.

 <img src="testGifs/US_606.gif" alt=".gif" width="800" height="500"/>